 The Charisma of the Age: An Orthodox critique of the Charismatic Movement

 The modern world is not "secular" by chance.
-It is also the result of a great religious formation.
+It is the result of a great religious formation, among other factors.
 I have made the case elsewhere that the secular world is actually “religious” in its manifestation, and I hold to it.
-In this article, I will be using “secular” and “religious” in their typical modern juxtaposition.
-One …
+In this article, I will be using “secular” and “religious” in their typical modern …

 Continue reading The Charisma of the Age: An Orthodox critique of the Charismatic Movement